Feestig/ONORobot/docs/NMCT 3/arno.md

 ## Multi language
-  PlayTweetInLanguage takse 2 arguments and plays the text in that language.
+  PlayTweetInLanguage takes 2 arguments and plays the text in that language.

   ```
   def playTweetInLanguage(text, lang):